 Founder of RSCLS, he often paints these mask-life faces that have become his distinctive signature.
 RSCLS has a studio at Aliwal Arts Centre and members can often be found working on the walls behind the building.
 The crew spearheaded a project called Solidarity, which saw them collaborating with other crews around the region.
 See the results at 222 Queen Street (with Thailand) and The Substation (with Indonesia).

 He recently represented Singapore at HKwalls 2016, a Hong Kong street art festival which saw an international line-up of artists take to the walls of Sham Shui Po.
 Clog often works with his partner, graphic artist Inkten.
 Together, they form The Ink&Clog Studio, and you will often see their collaborative works side by side.

 Also known as Ts1, his most popular works are the life-like stencils of people reacting to their surroundings.
 Look out for his skateboarding figures at Woodlands Mart, Taman Jurong Shopping Centre and Lepark at People’s Park Complex.
 His works have covered some illustrious walls, including the front façade of the Australian High Commission and Facebook Singapore’s new office at South Beach Tower.

 Calls himself a ‘Graffiti Fine Artist’, his tinted portraits are detailed, very distinctive and extremely popular.
 He receives many private commissions which he showcases on his Instagram feed that has over 100,000 fans to date.
 Check out his latest work for The Singapura Club at 26 Haji Lane.

-There you have it, my first ever printed piece!
-Writing this piece took some hair-tearing and a lot of talking out – props to my lovely J who was a great resource and sounding board, and the A List folk for giving me the opportunity to write this piece.
+There you have it, my first ever printed piece.
+Writing this piece took some hair-tearing and a lot of talking out – props to my lovely friend J who was a great resource and sounding board, and the A List folk for giving me the opportunity to write this piece.